Painting Exterior Doors

 Thorndown Wood Paint is not only great for garden buildings but also works brilliantly on all wood around your home such as windows and doors.

-Being really hard-wearing and water-repellent, just two coats gives your door all the protection it needs from the weather.
+Being really hard-wearing and water-repellent, it’s the perfect wood paint for exterior and interior wood doors.
+Just two coats gives your door all the protection it needs from the weather.
 We use architectural exterior-grade colour pigments in our water-based paints so you can also rest assured that the coating and colour will remain strong for up to 10 years, depending on levels of wear & tear and exposure.

 Thorndown Wood Paint is really easy to use and prep is minimal.
 Here are some top tips on how to paint and protect your wood doors.